LinkedIn Guide

 In this blog, we discussed detailed steps on how to create, set up, edit, and delete a business page on LinkedIn.

-While all this is fine, but not enough to get leads from LinkedIn.
 You can’t sit back and expect people to engage by simply posting content and optimizing your page.

 You have to get out there and do some work by yourself.